Paola-cmyk/holbertonschool-hbnb/README.md

 **User Registration**:

 **Purpose**: To allow a new user to sign up by providing personal details.
 The system validates and stores the user data securely.

-**Explanatory notes**:

-- **Flow**

-    i.
-User → API: The user submits a ```POST /register``` request with their registration details.

-    ii.
-API → UserService: The API delegates to the ```UserService``` to validate the input.

-    iii.
-UserService → UserModel: Once validated, it calls the model to create a user object.

-    iv.
-UserModel → Database: The model persists the new user record into the database.

-    v.
-Database → UserModel → UserService → API: The created user object is passed back up the chain.

-    vi.
-API → User: The API returns a success response along with the user info.